Worthington Park is a beautiful ten acre, multi-use wedding venue, event center, and vacation getaway on the Olympic Peninsula.

 The Estate

-Worthington Park is a magnificent rustic property with old world charm.
-The 1892 Late Victorian Worthington Mansion with French 2nd Empire Mansard roof, has plenty of sleeping and entertaining space with 17 rooms, 3 stories, and ADA accessibility.
-The outdoor grounds offer picturesque sites from the Worthington Barn built in 1915, and neighboring ten acres, which boasts 660 feet of river frontage on the Little Quilcene River along with wide open meadow with room for over 300 people in front of the outdoor theatre, Linger Longer Stage.
+Worthington Park is a magnificent, rustic wedding venue with old world charm, small-town vibes, and comfortable Victorian ambiance.
+The 1892 Late Victorian Hamilton-Worthington House with French 2nd Empire Mansard roof, has plenty of sleeping and entertaining space with 4 bedrooms, 2 bathrooms, and ADA accessibility.
+The outdoor grounds offer picturesque sites from the Worthington Barn built in 1915, Linger Longer Stage, meadow, trails, and large maple site which boasts access to the Little Quilcene River.

-Efforts to restore the Worthington Mansion and Park have been extensive.
+Efforts to restore the Hamilton-Worthington House and Park have been extensive.
 We could not have done it without all of the volunteers and generous donors.
 Thank you to everyone who assisted in making it possible.

 Local Area and Quilcene, WA

-Worthington Park is located in the town of Quilcene, WA on the Olympic Peninsula nestled between Quilcene Bay and the Olympic National Forest.
-Quilcene, known as the ‘Pearl of the Peninsula’ (a moniker won by popular vote in a contest) is fitting not only for the town’s business hospitality and friendly community members, but also because Quilcene is home of one of the largest oyster hatcheries in the region.
+Worthington Park is located in the village of Quilcene, WA on the Olympic Peninsula nestled between Quilcene Bay and the Olympic National Forest.
+Quilcene, known as the ‘Pearl of the Peninsula’ is fitting not only for the town’s business hospitality and friendly community members, but also because Quilcene is home of one of the largest oyster hatcheries in the region.